 If NuvaRing breaks, expulsion of the ring is likely to occur (see section 3.4 'What to do if…Your ring has temporarily been out of the vagina').
 Therefore, if you notice that your NuvaRing has broken, discard that ring and replace it with a new ring as soon as possible.

 There have been no reports of serious harmful effects due to an overdose of the hormones in NuvaRing.
 If you have accidentally inserted more than one ring, you may feel sick (nausea), or have vomiting or vaginal bleeding.
 Remove excess rings and contact your doctor if these symptoms persist.

 You have forgotten to insert a new ring after the ring-free interval

 If your ring-free interval was longer than 7 days, put a new ring in as soon as you remember.
-Use extra contraceptive precautions (such as a condom) if you have sexual intercourse during the next 7 days.
+Use extra contraceptive precautions (such as a male condom) if you have sexual intercourse during the next 7 days.
 If you had sexual intercourse in the ring-free interval, there is a possibility you may be pregnant.
 In that case contact your doctor immediately.
 The longer the ring-free interval, the higher the risk that you have become pregnant.

 You have forgotten to remove the ring

 - If your ring has been left in place for between 3 and 4 weeks, it will still protect you from pregnancy.
 Have your regular ring-free interval of one week and subsequently insert a new ring.

 - If your ring has been left in place for more than 4 weeks there is a possibility of becoming pregnant.
 Contact your doctor before you start with a new ring.